THE BAYLY PRIZE

-Supervisors may nominate by name alone, but this must be followed by a direct application by the graduate by the closing date of Thursday 31st May 2018, and two references will still be required by 31st May.
+Supervisors may nominate by name alone, but this must be followed by a direct application by the graduate by the closing date of Friday 29th March 2019, and two references will still be required by the same date.

 The winner will give a lecture at the presentation of the Prize at the RAS, and publication as a Royal Asiatic Society monograph will be offered.
-Other shortlisted candidates may have their work considered for publication by the RAS.
+Other finalists will be eligible for consideration for an award of the Royal Asiatic Society’s Universities’ Prize Essay, and their work may be considered for publication by the RAS.

 The Prize is established by friends and colleagues to mark the outstanding contribution of Professor Sir Christopher Bayly FBA to the study of world history and that of Asia in particular.
 Further details, contained in the letter appealing for funds, can be found at www.royalasiaticsociety.org/about-us/the-bayly-prize/